Raymi306/lt-technical-showcase/README.md

 jsonplaceholder.typicode album explorer

 ## Environment Expectations
-This code was written on Linux, but should theoretically work crossplatform
+This code was written on Linux, but should theoretically work crossplatform.

 [Creating a virtual environment is recommended.](https://docs.python.org/3/library/venv.html)